Our Board of Directors

 Kimberly, a graduate of Villa Julie College, was involved in Thoroughbred racing for over 25 years as a licensed as a trainer, owner and exercise rider.
 She lives with her husband, William Clark on Leighton Farm in Upper Marlboro, Maryland where many Thoroughbreds are retrained and transitioned to meaningful lives outside of racing.
 Clark has been helping fellow trainers and owners place retiring/retired racehorses for the many years, but began to develop the TPR program in November 2007.
 This placement program created by horsemen for horsemen has been extremely successful.

-Kimberly Godwin Clark earned her USDF Bronze Medal on a Thoroughbred she trained from green broke to Third Level.
+Kimberly Godwin Clark has earned both her USDF Bronze and Silver Medals on a Thoroughbred she trained from green broke to Prix St. George.
 She currently competes Thoroughbreds at the National Level in both Dressage and Show Jumping.
 Her work with retired racers has produced successful horses like 4* Eventer Houdini (registered name, Rocky Times) and Breeder’s Bridge to High Performance Winner Constant Star.
 They are among many other prospects that have gone on to successful careers in Eventing, Dressage, Hunters, Jumpers and Pleasure horses.
 Kimberly has also written and published the book “New Track, New Life” which describes in detail the life of the horse at the track and then how to successfully transition them to new disciplines.

 For 25 years Clark galloped, trained and owned Thoroughbred racehorses at Maryland Tracks.
 She learned to exercise racehorses under the tutelage of the great steeplechase rider John Bosley and then went on to the track with Ann Merryman a second generation horseman.
 She began riding at Old Hilltop, Pimlico Racecourse in Baltimore, Maryland, and later rode in Florida for several winters before settling at Leighton Farm to begin her new venture in retraining retiring racehorses for new careers in 2007.
 You can reach Kimberly directly at 410-802-8425.